How to Know When You Need New Brake Pads?

 One way to tell is to take your car for a drive and listen for any strange noises while braking.
 Usually, brake pads need to be replaced if they are grinding or screeching.
 Another way to check is to take a look at your brake pads.

-Whether or not you should replace your brake pads depends on several factors: How recent your previous replacement was, and whether or not you’ve been using them for a long time.
+If the pad is thin and there’s a lot of exposed metal on the brake disc, it’s time for new pads.
+Whether or not you should replace your brake pads depends on several factors: How recent your previous replacement was and whether or not you’ve been using them for a long time.

 Whenever your brake fluid becomes discolored or bubbles up, this could mean that your brake pads are wearing down.
 If you have noticed that your brake lights are on, then this could indicate that your brake pads need replacing.

-How to Check the Tread on Your Brake Pads
+How to Check the Tread on Your Brake Pads?

+Knowing when it’s time to change your brake pads is important for the health and safety of you and your car.
 When brake pads are worn out, they can’t stop the car as effectively, leading to dangerous accidents.
 Luckily, it’s easy to check the tread on your brake pads and see if they need to be replaced.

 To check the tread on your brake pads, look at the grooves on the surface.
 If they’re less than 1/16 of an inch deep, it’s time for new pads.
 If they’re less than a penny deep, it’s time for new pads.